 Note: Weekends have been busy lately.
 Arrive early to avoid being turned away at the parking lot.

 If you are missing the parks and want to reconnect a bit with the magic, consider spending a day in Downtown Disney.

 Hearing the music, seeing cast members, shopping, dining and grabbing a treat at Marceline’s Confectionery *might* help a bit while we wait for more information on the parks.

-Downtown Disney is the only part of the Disneyland Resort currently open to guests.
+Downtown Disney (along with the Buena Vista Street extension) is the only part of the Disneyland Resort currently open to guests.
 Parks and Disney Resorts remain closed.

 In this article